gt-cs3220/gt-cs3220.github.io/labday1.md

 out2 = in_1|in_2|in_3;

-We provide testing module for your work.
+You can use the same testing code to test your designs.